danReynolds/Personal-Site/_posts/2019-04-27-epic-state-subscriptions.md

   );
 ```

-The persistence Epic receives the mapped actions as a stream of path changes that we can then persist to the native layer.
+The persistence epic receives the mapped actions as a stream of path changes that we can then persist to the native layer.
 Epics satisfy our **asynchronous** requirement, as they run separately, after middlewares and reducers have processed the action.

 Each set of path changes emitted by the state subscription observable is mapped to a call to the native persistence module using the RxJS side effect `tap` operator.